Nullness User Guide (draft)

 type and <E extends Number>

-means a list where the elements can be null, and
+means a list where the elements can be null

 List<? extends Number>